 At Brockwell, we understand that oracy underpins the development of writing and therefore in all subjects across the curriculum, pupils are encouraged to listen, think, discuss, and voice opinions.
 Regular opportunities are given for paired and group discussion.
-Role play and drama opportunities are woven through the English curriculum and pupils have the opportunity to record their work using, for example, Seesaw and green screening.
+Role-play and drama opportunities are woven through the English curriculum.
+Pupils have opportunities to record their work using Seesaw (our learning platform).
 Theatre companies perform at least once annually.
 Our annual public speaking competition, judged by an external panel, offers every child the opportunity to prepare and deliver a speech on a subject of their choice.
 Alternatively pupils can perform a poem as their entry to the competition.
-Year 6 also have the opportunity to take part in a local verse speaking competition for primary schools.